Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle generation and numerical sign problem

 where the amplitude function reads

 with $\sigma_\ast = (\cos \phi_\ast, \sin \phi_\ast)$ and $\phi_\ast =\textup{atan2}(\frac{x_2 - x_{A,2}}{x_1-x_{A,1}})$.
 One can prove

 in the sense that

-and $\Vert \varphi(t) \Vert_{L^2_{\bx} H^1_{\bk}} = \Vert \varphi(t) \Vert_{L^2_{\bx}L^2_{\bk}} + \Vert \varphi(t) \nabla_{\bk}\Vert_{L^2_{\bx}L^2_{\bk}}$.
+and $\Vert \varphi(t) \Vert_{L^2_{\bx} H^1_{\bk}} = \Vert \varphi(t) \Vert_{L^2_{\bx}L^2_{\bk}} + \Vert \nabla_{\bk} \varphi(t)\Vert_{L^2_{\bx}L^2_{\bk}}$.
 When $\lambda_0$ is larger than $1$, the asymptotic error term $\mathcal{O}(\lambda_0^{-1 })$ decays as $\lambda_0$ increases.

 Again, we take the 4-D Wigner equation under the Morse potential as an example.
-The implementation of the Wigner Branching Random Walk associated with SPA (termed WBRW-SPA for short) is illustrated in Algorithm \ref{WBRW_SPA_4D}, starting from the initial instant $t_l$ and stopping at the final instant $t_{l+1}$.
+The implementation of the Wigner Branching Random Walk associated with SPA (termed WBRW-SPA for short) is illustrated in Algorithm \ref{supp_WBRW_SPA}, starting from the initial instant $t_l$ and stopping at the final instant $t_{l+1}$.
 In this way, the particle method resolves the Wigner dynamics by simulating the deterministic motions, random jumps, random generation of superparticles in the phase space.

 The remaining problem is how to choose the filter $\lambda_0$.
-From the theoretical results, $\lambda_0$ must not be too small, otherwise the asymptotic errors will be augmented.
-A visualization of the reduced Wigner function at $t=4$a.u., produced by WBRW-SPA under the initial effective sample size $1 \times 10^7$, is presented in Figure \ref{2dm_SPA}.
-It seems that $\lambda_0 =6$ achieves the best performance in suppressing the random noises.
+From the theoretical results, $\lambda_0$ must not be too small, otherwise the asymptotic errors will dominate.
+A visualization of the reduced Wigner function at $t=4$a.u., produced by WBRW-SPA under the initial effective sample size $1 \times 10^7$, is presented in Figure \ref{supp_2dm_SPA}.
+It seems that $\lambda_0 =6$ achieves the best performance in controlling the random noises.
 Apparently, SPA under $\lambda_0 = 1$ or $2$ fails to produce correct results, and the noises seems to be amplified when $\lambda_0$ is too large ($\lambda_0 = 16$).

-To qualify the variances, we measure the $l^2$-error of $W_1(x, k, t)$ and $P(x_1, x_2, t)$, the deviation of total energy $\varepsilon_H(t)$ as defined in Eq.~\eqref{def.Herr}.
-According to Figure \ref{2dm_spa_accuracy}, SPA under $\lambda_0 =6$ indeeds alleviates the exponential growth of particle number and variances simultaneously.
+To qualify the variances, we measure the $l^2$-error of $W_1(x, k, t)$ and $P(x_1, x_2, t)$, the deviation of total energy $\varepsilon_H(t)$ as defined in Eq.~\eqref{supp_def.Herr}.
+According to Figure \ref{supp_2dm_spa_accuracy}, SPA under $\lambda_0 =6$ indeeds alleviates the exponential growth of particle number and variances simultaneously.
 The growth ratio of total particle with SPA is $157$ at $t = 4$a.u., compared to 193 without SPA.
 Too small $\lambda_0$ kills the accuracy due to the large asymptotic errors, while too large $\lambda_0$ may fail to kill redundant particles.